VIKASMDEV/cv2-Finger-Counter/README.md

 ### Author

-[Your Name]
+[vikasm7146@gmail.com]

 ### Acknowledgments

-This project utilizes a custom hand tracking module developed by [author of handtrackingmodule.py].
-Special thanks to the creators of OpenCV for their contributions to computer vision.
+This project utilizes a custom hand tracking module developed by me .
+Special thanks to the creators of OpenCV for their contributions to computer vision and cvzone for the tutorial .

-### License

-This project is licensed under the [MIT License](LICENSE).